Many chemicals partition in water and can exert adverse effects on aquatic systems threatening the survival of the members of these ecosystems.

 A standard testing method in approximation applications is to perform a linear regression analysis between the predicted and the real pollutant level values.

 For a perfect fit, the correlation coefficient R2 would be 1.
-As we have R2 = 0.744, the neural network is predicting the testing data quite well, considering our small Data Set issues.
+Considering our small Data Set issues, we have R2 = 0.744, so the neural network predicts the testing data quite well.

 We have achieved a mean error of 8.64%.

-In the model deployment phase, the neural network is used to predict outputs for inputs that it has never seen.
+In the model deployment phase, the neural network predicts outputs for inputs it has never seen.

 We can calculate the neural network outputs for a given set of inputs: